Salvaged (Totaled) Vehicles

 Salvage Inspection Locations

 Salvaged vehicles will only be inspected in Wethersfield.
-The Wethersfield Inspection Lane is open on Tuesdays, Wednesdays and Thursdays.
+The Wethersfield Inspection Lane is open Monday thru Friday.
 (The Hamden Inspection Lane will remain closed until further notice.)

 Salvage Inspections – 8:00 a.m. to 12:00 p.m.